Hanhuka/so_long_linux/README.md

 42Curriculum project

-This project is a 2D game made in C where we use the [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx) graphical library.
+This project is a 2D game made in C where we use the [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx) (this documentation is quite usefull) graphical library.
 ##Project Rules
   * Ther player must be able to move in the X & Y axis.
   * When running the program we must add a map file as an argument